 Food and accommodations don’t come cheap at all

-Most of the damage from travelling in Macau comes from two things — food and accommodations.
+Most of the damage from travelling to Macau comes from two things — food and accommodations.
 A single meal with drinks, whether I was in Macau Peninsula or in the Taipa area, cost me at least ₱300.
 This is twice the amount of what I typically spend in other places, including the Philippines.

 Before you wonder, yes, I did try the pork chop bun, which is one of those things travellers say you can’t miss while in Macau.
 But I also ended up spending two of my meals at a local McDonald’s and Jollibee.
 Either way, the amount of money I spent on food was clearly above average.